Breast Augmentation

 • Under the breast (Inframammary fold incision)

-The methods may be more than a simple case of aesthetics as to which option is chosen so it’s also best to choose a surgeon who is best suited to this procedure and your needs to discuss your wishes and requirements.
+The methods may be more than a simple case of aesthetics in choosing an option, so it’s best to choose a surgeon who is best suited to this procedure and your needs, and to discuss your wishes and requirements.

 Hospital Admission